Salena Jones: As Salena Jones

-In her career to date Salena has recorded over forty albums, covering nearly five hundred songs, and sold over 500,000 albums worldwide and her album entitled My Love recorded in Tokyo won her an award in Japan for outstanding sales.
-Salena's musical biography includes many distinguished musicians, band leaders and other artists with whom she has performed or recorded.
+In her career to date Jones has recorded over forty albums, covering nearly five hundred songs, and sold over 500,000 albums worldwide and her album entitled My Love recorded in Tokyo won her an award in Japan for outstanding sales.
+Jones's musical biography includes many distinguished musicians, band leaders and other artists with whom she has performed or recorded.
 These include such performers as her long-time producer and husband Keith Mansfield, Herman Foster, Tom Jones, The Coasters, Count Basie Orchestra, Adelaide Hall, Art Farmer, Brook Benton, Barney Kessel, Art Themen, Sarah Vaughan, Hank Jones, Maynard Ferguson, and Dudley Moore.

 In Rio de Janeiro not long before Antonio Carlos Jobim's death she recorded Salena Sings Jobim With The Jobims (1994) (licensed from Japanese Victor by Vine Gate Music UK), Jobim's hits sung in English, with Paulo Jobim on vocals, flute and guitar, grandson Daniel Cannetti Jobim on piano and the composer himself on two duets, Kenny Burrell on one track: 14 Jobim songs plus Michael Franks's tributes "Antonio's Song (The Rain- bow)" and "Abandoned Garden", and including two duos with Antonio Carlos "Tom" Jobim himself.
-In the 1990s, Salena made a sequence of six albums all consisting of standards and completed in six weeks, including mixing.
+In the 1990s, Jones made a sequence of six albums all consisting of standards and completed in six weeks, including mixing.
 Some of these albums, including Dream with Salena, Journey with Salena, Broadway and Hollywood are themed with songs appropriate to the titles.

-Early 2000 saw Salena starring at the Lionel Hampton Jazz Festival in Idaho, backed by the Hank Jones Quartet including such as Russell Malone, Lewis Nash, and also featuring trumpeter Roy Hargrove, singer Dianne Reeves and Freddie Cole.
-January 2001 saw Salena return to Israel for eight sell-out shows, and she took her trio to Japan in May for two weeks appearing for Cartier, the jewellers, at their trade fairs throughout the country.
-In May 2006, Salena sang again in China opening the Shanghai International Jazz Festival (opened in 2005 by Diana Krall).
-Salena opened with Lee Ritenour, and Tower of Power.
+Early 2000 saw Jones starring at the Lionel Hampton Jazz Festival in Idaho, backed by the Hank Jones Quartet including such as Russell Malone, Lewis Nash, and also featuring trumpeter Roy Hargrove, singer Dianne Reeves and Freddie Cole.
+January 2001 saw Jones return to Israel for eight sell-out shows, and she took her trio to Japan in May for two weeks appearing for Cartier, the jewellers, at their trade fairs throughout the country.
+In May 2006, Jones sang again in China opening the Shanghai International Jazz Festival (opened in 2005 by Diana Krall).
+Jones opened with Lee Ritenour, and Tower of Power.

 She is now based in Ascot, Berkshire, England.

-In Monty Python's The Meaning of Life, two American tourists discuss whether Salena's lyrics were written by Schopenhauer.
+In Monty Python's The Meaning of Life, two American tourists discuss whether Jones's lyrics were written by Schopenhauer.
 This is because they are aware she sings about the meaning of life.